 School of Music, Theatre & Dance

 Please be aware that dual degrees have a significantly higher number of credit and degree requirements than a BBA alone.
-Reviewing the degree requirements and completing the course planning template for your desired dual degree program are critical steps that will help you understand what you will need to do and how long it will take you to finish your degrees and graduate.
-Early planning can make a difference as to whether or not a dual degree can be completed within your desired time frame.
+Reviewing the degree requirements and completing a course plan for your desired dual degree program are critical steps that will help you understand what you will need to do and how long it will take you to finish your degrees and graduate.
+Early planning can make a difference as to whether or not dual degrees can be completed within your desired time frame.

 How long does it take to complete dual degrees?

-The time frame for completing dual degrees varies from student to student, and can depend a great deal on the number of credits and degree requirements that are completed prior to entering Ross.
+The time frame for completing dual degrees varies from student to student, and can depend on the number of credits and degree requirements that are completed prior to entering Ross.
 Students also have the option to complete additional coursework during their Spring and/or Summer terms, or to stay on for one or two extra terms if additional time is needed.
-Preparing a customized course planning template (as found on the link for your dual degree program of interest) will help students answer this question given their particular circumstances.
+Preparing a customized course plan will help students answer this question given their particular circumstances.

 What do I need to do to graduate as a dual degree student?

 All degree requirements for both programs must be completed.
 Both degrees must be earned concurrently (that is, conferred at the same time).
-If any degree requirement for either program is lacking, neither degree will be awarded.
+Although students may finish all of their requirements for one of their degrees in an earlier term, neither degree will be granted until all requirements for both degrees have been satisfied.

 How does advising work?

 Academic advising for each degree will come independently from advisors in each program.
-Dual degree advisors within Ross Academic Services are available year-round to offer guidance and to help students monitor their BBA degree progress.
-Admitted students may schedule an appointment online (select "BBA Dual Degree Advising/Issues").
+Ross offers specialized advising with dual degree advisors.
+These advisors are available to offer guidance and to help students monitor their BBA degree progress.
+Admitted students may schedule a "BBA Dual Degree Advising/Issues" appointment online.
 Students are also responsible for selecting and working with an advisor in their other degree program.

 What is the difference between dual degrees and a minor?

-Minors are earned by completing only those requirements set forth specifically for that minor concentration, whereas dual degree students must complete all degree requirements for both of their desired degrees.
+Minors are earned by completing only those requirements set forth specifically for that minor, whereas dual degree students must complete all degree requirements for both of their desired degrees.
 Dual degree requirements can include area distribution, writing requirements, quantitative reasoning, language, or race & ethnicity, as applicable.

 How do I decide if dual degrees are right for me?